Negoro-ji: Buildings

-The Daidenhō-dō contains three statues: a 3.5 meter seated Dainichi Nyorai, with a 3.43 meter seated Kongosatta on the left and a 3.3 meter seated Sonshō Buttchō on the right.
+The Daidenhō-dō contains three statues: a 3.5 meter seated Dainichi Nyorai, with a 3.43 meter seated Kongosatta on the left and a 3.3 meter seated Sonshō Butchō on the right.
 These states were completed between 1387 and 1405 and are thus much older than the building itself.
-The grouping is very unusual, and statues of Sonshō Buttchō are also extremely rare in Japan.
+The grouping is very unusual, and statues of Sonshō Butchō are also extremely rare in Japan.
 The group was designated an Important Cultural Property in 1994.